Qdoba: White City Shopping Center

 In 2006, the company was involved in a lawsuit in which Panera Bread attempted to invoke a clause in Panera's contract with the White City Shopping Center in Shrewsbury, Massachusetts, to stop the opening of a Qdoba Mexican Grill.
 The clause provided that Panera would be the only sandwich shop in the shopping center.
 Panera argued that burritos and other tortilla-based foods were, in fact, sandwiches.
 Superior Court Judge Jeffrey Locke ruled against Panera, concluding, "A sandwich is not commonly understood to include burritos, tacos and quesadillas, which are typically made with a single tortilla and stuffed with a choice filling of meat, rice, and beans."

 2015 typhoid incident

 Three customers who got sick after eating at a Qdoba restaurant in Firestone, Colorado, were found to have been infected with the bacterium Salmonella typhi which causes typhoid fever.
 Two of the customers had to be hospitalized.
-The source of the infect was traced to an infected food handler who was asymptomatic.
+The source of the infection was traced to an infected food handler who was asymptomatic.